andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - Numbers are pronounced dialectally in level 2.
 135

-- Level 2 differs from level 1 in that icrrab is retained.
+- Level 2 differs from level 1 in that icraab is retained.
 143

 - Degree of icraab usage varies between speakers in level 2.
 143